Ava and SSD Delancey 2

 • Have back-up care arranged for the assistance dog in case of a personal emergency.

-• Ensure household pets are able to socialize well with new dogs and are spayed or neutered.
-Prior to placement of an SSD dog in the home, all pet dogs must be over the age of 12 months and have been residing in the home for a minimum of 6 months.
+• Ensure household pets are able to socialize well with dogs and are spayed or neutered and over the age of 12 months prior to placement of an assistance dog in your home.

 • Keep SSD informed of any changes that affect any of the above after the application is accepted.